EsotericSoftware/clippy/README.md

 ## Configuration

 Clippy stores its configuration file and the database in user folder, under the `.clippy` subfolder.
 The `config.json` file can be edited to configure Clippy.
-Eg, change the popup hotkey, the number of items shown on the popup, and more.
+For example, you can customize the popup and other hotkeys, the number of items shown on the popup, and more.

-Hotkeys are described using [these constants](https://docs.oracle.com/javase/8/docs/api/java/awt/event/KeyEvent.html), just omit the "VK_" prefix.
+Hotkeys are described using [these constants](https://docs.oracle.com/javase/8/docs/api/java/awt/event/KeyEvent.html) with the "VK_" prefix omitted.

 ### Uploading